 3. Pinterest is effective for beginners

-I know there are tons of Debbie Downers out there saying Pinterest is dead and that it’s too crowded, but DollarSprout is proof that there’s still plenty of room for even brand new blogs (like ours) to grow beyond just your average blog traffic.
+I know there are tons of Debbie Downers out there saying Pinterest (as a marketing strategy) is dead and that it’s too crowded, but DollarSprout is proof that there’s still plenty of room for even brand new blogs (like ours) to grow beyond just your average blog traffic.